micahhauge/BashChat/README.md

 ```python
 myString.encode('utf-8')
 ```
-Also note that the receiving end can convert it back to can string with the following:
+Also note that the receiving end can convert the bytes object back to a string with the following:
 ```python
 myBytesObject.decode('urf-8')
 ```